SujataBorawake/Github_Doc/README.md

    * git add .
 * Then check status again which shows status that we have a staged file
    * git status
+* Now we can commit the file with readable message
+  * git commit -m "Intitial Commit"